 Any response observed in a memory task is a product of a decision-making process in addition to the information from memory driving the decision.
-Accurately characterizing the effect of decision-making is critical to understanding the nature of memory retrieval (Ratcliff, 1978).
-The importance of modeling decision-making is well illustrated in the recognition memory literature. where initial conclusions founded on the shape of ROC curves were later challenged by the inclusion of RT data in addition to the response proportions used to form ROCs (Ratcliff & Starns, 2009; Starns et al., 2012; Dube et al., 2013; Osth et al., 2017), and in characterizing serial position effect in free recall (Osth & Farrell, 2019).
+Accurately characterizing the process of decision-making is critical to understanding the nature of memory retrieval (Ratcliff, 1978).
+The importance of modeling decision-making is well illustrated in the recognition memory literature.
+As mentioned previously, much of the past work characterizing recognition memory has been based on ROC shapes.
+In particular, DeCarlo (2002, 2003) and Yonelinas (1994) used curvilinear z-transformed ROC (z-ROC) functions, which are expressions of response proportions at different levels of confidence, as evidence for a mixture of two continuous processes or a mixture of a continuous and discrete processes respectively.
+Ratcliff and Starns (2009) noted that to analyze response proportions exclusively is to overlook another major dependent variable in RTs.
+By modelling the process by which different confidence judgements compete to reach different evidence accumulation criteria, Ratcliff and Starns (2009) demonstrated that a variety of z-ROC shapes could be produced with changes in these decision criteria, with a single underlying memory process, invalidating the previous theoretical conclusions based on response outcomes alone (also see Starns et al., 2012; Dube et al., 2013).Th

 The diffusion decision model is a particularly influential account of decision making, which successfully explains well-documented phenomena like the speed-accuracy trade-off, and slow and fast error patterns under different decision conditions (Ratcliff et al., 2016).
 The diffusion model describes decision-making as a noisy evidence accumulation process, the rate of which is defined as the drift rate, that accumulates until a response boundary or criterion that represents the amount of evidence required for a given response to be output (Ratcliff & McKoon, 2008).
 Variation in decision criteria can reflect response bias, for example, decision-making under speed emphasis can be represented with a lower criterion relative to emphasizing accuracy.
 Drift rate reflects the quality of evidence driving the decision process and draws an explicit link between response accuracy and RT: higher drift rates result in higher accuracy and faster RTs, while lower drift rates result in lower accuracy and slower RTs (Ratcliff et al., 2015).

-The circular diffusion model and inherits the desirable explanatory qualities of the standard two-choice diffusion model.
+In applications of the model to memory, the drift rate reflects the quality of the information retrieved from memory, estimates of drift rate from the model and the way in which they varying across experimental conditions are important theoretically in testing between alternative models of the memory system.

+The Smith (2016) circular diffusion model is an extension of the diffusion decision model to model continuous decision outcomes and inherits the desirable explanatory qualities of the standard two-choice diffusion model.
+Decision-making is represented as evidence accumulation in two-dimensional space that begins at the origin of a circle and terminates at a point in its circumference, which represents the outcome of the decision (Smith, 2016).
+Because the diffusion process is two-dimensional, the drift rate is defined as a vector with a direction, or phase angle, that represents the identity of the encoded stimulus, and a length or norm, which represents the quality of the encoded stimulus (Figure 2).
+The norm of the drift vector determines the RT in the same way that scalar drift rate does in the Ratcliff (1978) model.

 Figure 1